abenkoula71/indian-food-react/README.md

 **Note: ths is  -wayoperation.
 One yoconfiguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiurationfilean teransitivedepeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
-All of the commads excet `ejet` wil still wrk, but they ill pont to the copied scrips so y can twak them.
+All of the commads excet `eet` wil still wrk, but they ill pont to the copied scrips so y can twak them.
 At s poin